CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadatatables-gettableinfo-method.md

 ## <a name="parameters"></a>Paramètres
  `ixTbl`
- [in] L’identificateur de la table dont les propriétés à retourner.
+ [in] The identifier of the table whose properties to return.

  `pcbRow`
- [out] Pointeur vers la taille, en octets, d’une ligne de table.
+ [out] A pointer to the size, in bytes, of a table row.

  `pcRows`
- [out] Pointeur vers le nombre de lignes dans la table.
+ [out] A pointer to the number of rows in the table.

  `pcCols`
- [out] Pointeur vers le nombre de colonnes dans la table.
+ [out] A pointer to the number of columns in the table.

  `piKey`
- [out] Pointeur vers l’index de la colonne clé, ou -1 si la table ne comporte aucune colonne clé.
+ [out] A pointer to the index of the key column, or -1 if the table has no key column.

  `ppName`
- [out] Pointeur vers un pointeur vers le nom de table.
+ [out] A pointer to a pointer to the table name.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]